Law of three stages

 The law of three stages is an idea developed by Auguste Comte in his work The Course in Positive Philosophy.
 It states that society as a whole, and each particular science, develops through three mentally conceived stages: (1) the theological stage, (2) the metaphysical stage, and (3) the positive stage.

-The progression of the three stages of sociology
+Stages of sociology

+Theological

-(1) The Theological stage refers to the appeal to personified deities.
-During the earlier stages, people believed that all the phenomena of nature are the creation of the divine or supernatural.
+The Theological stage refers to the appeal to personified deities.
+During the earlier stages, people believed that all the phenomena of nature were the creation of the divine or supernatural.
 Adults and children failed to discover the natural causes of various phenomena and hence attributed them to a supernatural or divine power.
 Comte broke this stage into 3 sub-stages: